How to Reduce Your Credit Card Swipe Fees

 An amendment to the bill, named the Durbin Amendment, lowered the fees paid by merchants for accepting debit cards.

-This resulted in a reduction in fees paid by merchants, from an average of 44 cents to 24 cents, but paid higher fees on
+This resulted in a reduction in fees paid by merchants, from an average of 44 cents to 24 cents, but paid higher fees on low value purchases.

 The amendment was expected to result in lower costs for consumers, but a study produced by George Mason University found that prices were unchanged.

-The downside of this action is that banks looked elsewhere to recoup the lost income, and generally did so by reducing rewards and interest
+The downside of this action is that banks looked elsewhere to recoup the lost income, and generally did so by reducing rewards and interest rates, and increasing fees.

 After the rules came into effect, bank fees increased by about four percent.